doableware/djongo/docs/docs/using-django-with-mongodb-data-fields.md

                  model_form_kwargs: typing.Optional[dict]=None,
                  *args, **kwargs):
 ```
-Using MongoDB as your Django backend, you can embed any other model into your parent model and save it as an [embedded document](https://docs.mongodb.com/manual/core/data-model-design/#data-modeling-embedding).
+MongoDB allows the creation of an [embedded document](https://docs.mongodb.com/manual/core/data-model-design/#data-modeling-embedding).
+By using Djongo as your connector, you can embed any other model into your parent model through the `EmbeddedField`.

 ### Arguments